primiano/perfetto-docs/docs/quickstart/android-tracing.md

 Navigate to ui.perfetto.dev and select **Record new trace**.

 From this page, select and turn on the data sources you want to include in the trace.
-More detail about the different data sources can be found [here](/docs/recording/data-sources.md).
+More detail about the different data sources can be found in the
+_Data sources_ section of the docs.

 ![Record page of the Perfetto UI](/docs/images/record-trace.png)